Musculoskeletal Pain-Care Specialist

 About Steven

 I’m a musculoskeletal pain-care specialist working primarily with persistent and complex pain.
-Over time, this work has increasingly focused on jaw pain and TMJ-related issues.
+Over time, this work has increasingly focused on jaw pain and TMJ-related issues — particularly when symptoms feel part of a wider pattern rather than something happening in isolation.

-Living with pain myself has influenced how I work, particularly the importance of feeling understood and having clear, practical support that makes sense day to day.
+My approach is shaped by both professional training and lived experience of chronic pain.
+Living with pain myself has influenced how I work — especially the importance of feeling understood, being taken seriously, and having clear, practical support that makes sense day to day.

 Qualifications and Training